Spellthief

 The spellthief must be able to see the target well enough to pick out a vital spot and must be able to reach such a spot.
 A spellthief cannot sneak attack while striking a creature with concealment.

-### Spelltheft
+### Spelltheft (Su)

 A spellthief can siphon spell energy away from his target and use it himself.
 A spellthief who hits an opponent with a successful sneak attack can choose to forgo dealing 1 die of sneak attack damage and instead steal a spell, or the potential to cast a specific known spell, from his target.
 If the target is willing, a spellthief can steal a spell with a touch as a standard action.

 After stealing a spell, a spellthief can cast the spell himself on a subsequent turn.
 Treat the spell as if it were cast by the original owner of the spell for the purpose of determining caster level, save DC, and so forth.
 A spellthief can cast this spell even if he doesn't have the minimum ability score normally required to cast a spell of that level.
-The spellthief must supply the same components (including verbal, somatic, material, XP, and any focus) required for the stolen spell.
+The spellthief must supply the same components (including verbal, somatic, material, and any focus) required for the stolen spell.
 Alternatively, a spellthief of 4th level or higher can use the stolen spell power to cast any spellthief spell that he knows of the same level or lower (effectively, this gives the spellthief one free casting of a known spell).
 A spellthief must cast a stolen spell (or use its energy to cast one of his own spells) within 1 hour of stealing it; otherwise, the extra spell energy fades harmlessly away.

 At any one time, a spellthief can possess a maximum number of stolen spell levels equal to his class level (treat 0-level spells as 1/2 level for this purpose).
 If he steals a spell that would cause him to exceed this limit, he must choose to lose stolen spells sufficient to reduce his total number of stolen spell levels to no more than his maximum.